Code-Institute-Submissions/MS2-MemoryGame-2/README.md

 ## Logic / Game Process

-* An array that stores the images that will be displayed on the cards.
+* An array that stores the image paths, which will be assigned to the cards and displayed on their backfaces.
 * An array that stores opened cards and an array that stores matched cards.
 * Function that shuffles the images array when the game is loaded
 * A function that initiates the game which invokes the shuffle function, assigns random image onto each individual card and appends cards to the deck.
-* A timer function which is called in the card eventListener that updates the innerHTML every 1000ms interval from the moment a card is clicked.
+* A timer function which is called in the card eventListener that updates the innerHTML every 1 second interval from the moment a card is clicked.
 * A stopTime function that clears the time function interval.
-*
+* A reset function that resets all global variables and the content of HTML elements (timer, stars, moves, and their innerHTML) and empties all arrays.
+* A movesCounter function that updates the number of moves made.
+* A function that updates the star rating depending on the number of moves the player has made to complete the Game.
+* The number of starts will decrease the more moves a player makes.
+* A function that compares two cards in the openedCards array when its length is 2, and decides whether they're a match or a noMatch.
+* If they match, they will be pushed to the matched cards array, otherwise they will be removed from the openedCards array.
+* A function that fetches the player stats, and provides appropriate feedback based on the stats.
+* A function that displays the win-game modal.
+* A Win-game function that displays the win-game modal when game is completed, and calls the stats function and stoptimer function.
+* A function that handles clicked cards, applies flip animation, plays audio reveals backface and adds card content to openedCards array.